Disgraced Suarez goes home, Brazil feel pressure

 Chiellini, back in Italy after being knocked out by Uruguay following Tuesday's 1-0 Group D loss, feared for the future of Suarez, who has been found guilty of biting opponents on three occasions in a controversial career.

-"Now inside me there's no feelings of joy, revenge or anger against Suarez for an incident that happened on the pitch and that's done," the Juventus center back said in a statement.
+"Now inside me there's no feelings of joy, revenge or anger against Suarez for an incident that happened on the pitch and that's done," the Juventus centre back said in a statement.

 "At the moment my only thought is for Luis and his family, because they will face a very difficult period.